the-t-in-rtf/fluid-json-schema/docs/parser.md

 In both cases we navigate to the parent element immediately above the reported failure, and then to its `errors` block.
 If we find an error definition that matches the failure, we add that to a modified copy of the error and return that.

-If no match is found, a copy of the original record is returned.